13 Top-Rated Attractions & Things to Do in Billings, MT

 For sidewalk patio meals and unique local shopping opportunities, the downtown district of Billings continues to grow into a cultural hub of the Greater Yellowstone region.
-Cultural attractions like the Yellowstone Art Museum and the Western Heritage Center are located downtown, as well as performance venues like the historic and newly renovated Alberta Bair Theater, which is slated to reopen to the public in 2020.
+Cultural attractions like the Yellowstone Art Museum and the Western Heritage Center are downtown, as well as performance venues like the historic and newly renovated Alberta Bair Theater.

-Numerous other venues are scattered throughout downtown offering live performances in music and comedy, as well as book readings.
+Numerous other venues are scattered throughout downtown, offering live performances in music and comedy, as well as book readings.
+And a live music soundtrack is provided every Thursday in the summer with a weekly Alive After 5 street fair celebration.

-Downtown Billings also hosts numerous signature events of the city.
+Downtown Billings hosts several other signature events of the city.
 Home to a festive St. Patrick's Day Parade, downtown also celebrates the fall season with an annual HarvestFest that features the finale of the summer's Farmers Market.
-A live music soundtrack is provided every Thursday in the summer with weekly Alive After 5 street fair celebrations, and ArtWalk Downtown occurs the last Friday of every other month.
-Regarded as the heart of downtown, Montana Avenue is a historic district with nightlife activities.
+And ArtWalk Downtown occurs on the last Friday of every other month.

 Official site: https://www.nps.gov/bica/index.htm

 The world-famous Yellowstone National Park can be reached from Billings with an approximately four-hour drive.
 Filled with hydrothermal features, including fumaroles, hot springs, and geysers, Yellowstone has special designation as the country's first national park.

 The best hiking trails in Yellowstone are a good place to start exploring the two-million-acre park.
 Other popular activities include things like fly fishing and cross-country skiing throughout the winter.